Digital technology is increasingly working its way into every aspect of our daily lives, from phones to cars and from the workplace to the classroom.

 Technology is leading to a more personalised and comprehensive style of education which adapts the roles of students and teachers.
 In theory, this can lead to a higher quality of education at a potentially reduced cost.

-It’s yet to be categorically proven that technology is improving education, but the theory is there, and the changes are already happening.
+It’s yet to be categorically proven that technology is improving education.
+The theory is there, and the changes are already happening.